 Picking the best credit card is no easy task.
-It depends largely on your financial goals (e.g., travel, cash back, 0% APR, build credit), how many cards you want to carry, and your credit score.
+It depends largely on your financial goals (e.g., travel, cash back, 0% intro APR, build credit), how many cards you want to carry, and your credit score.

 For me, the best credit cards are those that allow me to maximize cash back.
 I use many cards listed here and save and invest ALL the rewards.
 For more on my approach to credit card rewards, check out the video below.